-- The school facilitates a whole-school approach to safeguarding, ensuring that safeguarding and protection are at the forefront and underpin all relevant aspects of process and policy development. - They maintain oversight of the E-Safety Policy and ICT and Acceptable User Policy contained within our main child protection policy, and the arrangements put in place to ensure appropriate filtering and monitoring on school devices and school network.
-The appropriateness of any filtering and monitoring systems will in part be informed by the risk assessment required by the Prevent Duty as required by KCSiE 2023 paragraph138 to147.
-This will include: - identify and assign roles and responsibilities to manage filtering and monitoring systems. - review filtering and monitoring provision at least annually. - block harmful and inappropriate content without unreasonably impacting teaching and learning. - have effective monitoring strategies in place that meet the school/ colleges safeguarding need. - review and discuss the standards with the leadership team, IT staff and service providers to ensure the school/college meets the standard published by the Department for Education filtering and monitoring standards.
+- √ The School/College facilitates a whole-school approach to safeguarding, ensuring that safeguarding and protection are at the forefront and underpin all relevant aspects of process and policy development. - √ They maintain oversight of the Online Safety Policy contained within our main child protection policy, and the arrangements put in place to ensure appropriate filtering and monitoring on school devices and school network.
+The appropriateness of any filtering and monitoring systems will in part be informed by the risk assessment required by the Prevent Duty.
+This will include: - √ identify and assign roles and responsibilities to manage filtering and monitoring systems. - ✓ review filtering and monitoring provision at least annually. - block harmful and inappropriate content without unreasonably impacting teaching and learning. - √ have effective monitoring strategies in place that meet the school/ colleges safeguarding need. - review and discuss the standards with the leadership team, IT staff and service providers to ensure the school/college meets the standard published by the Department for Education filtering and monitoring standards.
 Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges - Guidance - GOV.UK (www.gov.uk)